rcarmo/ubuntu-xrdp/Readme.md

 This is a fork of [danielguerra69/ubuntu-xrdp](https://github.com/danielguerra69/ubuntu-xrdp) with some customizations, tagged as `rcarmo/ubuntu-xrdp`.

 The original message had a full implementation of multi-user `xrdp` with `xorgxrdp` with copy/paste and audio support via `pulseaudio`, plus the ability to reconnect to previous sessions.
-I've added `MP3` and `AAC` support to save audio bandwidth when using the standard Microsoft Remote Desktop clients.
+I've added `MP3` and `AAC` support to save audio bandwidth when using the standard Microsoft Remote Desktop clients (may not work reliably - I'm still experimenting, mostly with Mac and iOS).

 ## Usage